-A.6 Subgroups, Definition of P0, M0
+A.6 Subgroups, Definition of P0

-- A.6.a To make the pairing, each score bracket will be divided into two subgroups, to be called S1 and S2., where S2 is equal or bigger than S1. (for details see C.2 to C.4) S1 players are tentavely paired with S2 players - A.6.b P0 is the maximum number of pairs that can be produced in each score bracket.
-P0 is equal to the number of players divided by two and rounded downwards. - A.6.c M0 is the number of players moved down from a higher score bracket (it may be zero)
+A.6.a To make the pairing, each score bracket will be divided into two subgroups, to be called S1 and S2.

+In a heterogeneous score bracket S1 contains all players moved down from a higher score bracket.

+In a homogeneous score bracket S1 contains the higher half (rounded downwards) of the number of players in the score bracket.

+In both cases S2 contains all other players of the score bracket.

+A.6.b P0 is the maximum number of pairs that can be produced in each score bracket.

+P0 is equal to the number of players divided by two and rounded downwards.